In a sleepy corner of Suffolk, one of the greatest archaeological discoveries of all time took place

 WORDS: Richard Ginger

+A major new film from Netflix shines the spotlight on one of the greatest archaeological discoveries of all time – the discovery of the Anglo-Saxon burial ship at Sutton Hoo, known as “Britain’s Tutankhamun”.
 As the storm clouds of the Second World War gathered ominously over Europe, in the peaceful, rolling countryside of Suffolk an amateur archaeologist unearthed the final resting place of an ancient warrior king, rewriting the story of English history.

 Overlooking the quaint market town of Woodbridge, two hours northeast of London, the unassuming landscape of Sutton Hoo rises up from the banks of the picturesque River Deben which winds its way inland from its mouth at Felixstowe Ferry on the Suffolk coast.
 For decades, the mysterious mounds that cover the area had inspired folkloric local legends, capturing the imagination of Sutton Hoo’s landowner and keen spiritualist Edith Pretty.
 During the 1930s, she invited Basil Brown, an excavation assistant at nearby Ipswich Museum, to undertake a series of archaeological investigations on the site.